Ciaran1981/geospatial-learn/README.rst

 The module also contains various fuctionality for manipulating raster and vector data as well as some utilities aimed at processing Sentinel 2 data.

-The aim is to produce a convenient, minimal commands for putting together processing chains.
+The aim is to produce convenient, minimal commands for putting together geo-spatial processing chains using machine learning libs.
 Development will aim to expand the variety of libs/algorithms available for machine learning beyond the current complement.

 Dependencies